g0morra/wp-file-upload/readme.txt

 `
 add_action('wfu_after_file_upload', 'wfu_after_file_upload_handler', 10, 4);
+(It is noted that this action will be removed in future version of the plugin, it is here only for compatibility with previous versions of the plugin, please use wfu_after_file_upload filter instead)

 //The following function takes four parameters, $file_unique_id, $upload_result, $error_message and $error_admin_messages.
 //  $file_unique_id is is unique for each individual file upload and can be used to identify each separate upload.
-//  $upload_result is is result of the upload process:
+//  $upload_result is the result of the upload process:
 //    success: the upload was successful
 //    warning: the upload was successful but with warning messages
 //    error: the upload failed
-//  $error_message: contains any warning or error messages generated during the upload process
+//  $error_message: contains warning or error messages generated during the upload process
-//  $admin_messages: contains any more detailed error messages for administrators generated during the upload process
+//  $admin_messages: contains detailed error messages for administrators generated during the upload process
 //If additional data are required (such as user id, userdata or filename) you can get them by implementing the previous filters
 //wfu_before_file_check or wfu_before_file_upload and link both filters by $file_unique_id parameter. function wfu_after_file_upload_handler($file_unique_id, $upload_result, $error_message, $error_admin_messages) {